ronaldbosma/azure-integration-services-quickstart/demos/demo-guide.md

 ![Deployed Resources](../images/deployed-resources.png)

-See the [Naming Convention](../readme.md#naming-convention) section in the readme for more information on the naming convention used in this scenario.
+See the [Naming Convention](../readme.md#naming-convention) section in the readme for more information on the naming convention.

 ## 2. What can I demo from this scenario after deployment